 For nearly 90 years, a World War I memorial cross has honored our nation’s bravest heroes.

-Now, angry atheists are suing to tear down this historic war monument in Maryland – the Bladensburg Cross.
+Now, atheists are suing to tear down this historic war monument in Maryland – the Bladensburg Cross.

-Angry atheists have taken aim at the memorial, saying they are “shocked” and “upset” that a cross could honor fallen veterans.
+Atheists have taken aim at the memorial, saying they are “shocked” and “upset” that a cross could honor fallen veterans.